xzl01/vulkan-loader/docs/LoaderDriverInterface.md

 each and looks in that specific folder for manifest files.

-The Vulkan loader will open each manifest file found to obtain the name or pathname of a driver's shared library (".dylib") file.
+The Vulkan loader will open each manifest file found to obtain the name or pathname of a driver's shared library (".so") file.

 **NOTE** While the order of folders searched for manifest files is well defined, the order contents are read by the loader in each directory is